 Belgian hot chocolate in a grey mug in snow with a spoon and pine cones

-During the winter holiday season, what is better than wrapping your cold hands around a warm mug of boozy hot chocolate? (see below).
-This just may be the ultimate whiskey hot toddy and comforting dessert drink all rolled into one.
+During the winter holiday season, what better indulgence than wrapping your cold hands around a warm mug of spiked hot chocolate made with your favorite liquors?
+This cozy drink might just be the ultimate whiskey hot toddy and comforting dessert cocktail all rolled into one.

 2 hands holding a mug of Baileys Belgian hot chocolate

 Why the combination of Belgian and Irish?
-It’s purely selfish, actually.
-They’re my two favorites and Belgian chocolate is arguably the best chocolate in the world and a little ‘luck of the Irish Cream’ is always a comforting idea in the cold weather.
-I even served it with clover leaf chocolate chip shortbread cookies (pictured below).
+It’s purely selfish on my part.
+Belgians are serious about their chocolate, and the Irish are serious about their cream – and together, they’re mind-blowingly good.
+Trust me.
+They’re my two favorites: Belgian chocolate is arguably the best in the world, and a little “luck of the Irish cream” always feels comforting in cold weather.
+I even served it with clover-leaf chocolate chip shortbread cookies (pictured below).

 An oval plate of shortbread cookies